Elyasdj/Devops_Blueprint/README.md

 ## 🚨 Failure and Recovery

 * **Container Failure:** The web service is configured with `restart: always`.
 If the container crashes, Docker will automatically restart it.
-You can test this with `docker kill python_web_app`.

 * **iptables Rule:** An `iptables` rule can be added to block external traffic to port 5000.

     * **To add the rule:** `sudo iptables -I INPUT -p tcp --dport 5000 ! -s 127.0.0.1 -j DROP`
     * **To remove the rule:** `sudo iptables -D INPUT 1` (assuming it's the first rule).